panglat/code-challenge-address-book-app/README.md

 # Address book app

+## Demo

+This a link to a demo of this app: [Address Book App](https://panglat.github.io/code-challenge-address-book-app/).

 ## Home page
 This is a fictional address book app, where the visitor can search for users' addresses and personal information.
 The app displays a list of users for clients to browse and get personal information for a selected user.